-The log files of the installation are located under C:\ProgramData\Milestone\Installer\
+• C:\ProgramData\Milestone\Installer\

-How do I see a list of default parameters that will be used during a Single Computer installation?
+How do I see a list of default parameters that are used during a Single Computer installation?

-To see a list of parameters with all default values you can run MilestoneXProtectRecordingServerInstaller x64.exe --generateargsfile=C:\temp

-It will generate a file called Arguments.xml in the specified folder.
+• Run MilestoneXProtectRecordingServerInstaller_x64.exe --generateargsfile=C:\temp and then open the Arguments.xml in the specified folder.

-How do I see the parameters that were used during my customized installation?
+How do I see the parameters that were used during a Custom installation?

-The full list of parameters used to run the installation are in C:\ProgramData\Milestone\Installer\Milestone XProtect Recording Server (64_bit)1.log + search for 'Command line'
+• Browse to and open the C:\ProgramData\Milestone\Installer\Milestone XProtect Recording Server (64 bit)|.log file and then search for Command line.